dmmiller597/biology-for-ai/README.md

 The application of computing and engineering approaches promises to transform and advance our understanding of biology, an argument elegantly made by Yuri Lazbenik in his [Can a biologist fix a radio?
 Or, what I learned while studying apoptosis](https://www.cell.com/cancer-cell/fulltext/S1535-6108(02)00133-2)

-If you needed some more motivation (and guidance on how) to learn biology, James Somers has a magnificent essay: <http://jsomers.net/i-should-have-loved-biology/>
+If you needed some more motivation (and guidance on how) to learn biology, James Somers has a magnificent essay: [I should have love biology](http://jsomers.net/i-should-have-loved-biology/)

-If you need hope here is the view of Uri Alon, one of the founder of the discipline of "systems biology": <https://www.nature.com/articles/446497a>
+If you need hope here is the view of Uri Alon, one of the founder of the discipline of "systems biology": [Simplicity in Biology](https://www.nature.com/articles/446497a)

-Essay looking at foundation models for biology <https://jck.bio/learning-representations-of-life/>
+Essay looking at foundation models for biology [Learning Representations of Life](https://jck.bio/learning-representations-of-life/)

-Great Essay on method devlopment: <https://zackchiang.com/spatial-technologies-of-the-future/>
+Great Essay on method devlopment: [Spatial Technologies of the future](https://zackchiang.com/spatial-technologies-of-the-future/)

-Essay about ML in drug discovery: <https://nintil.com/biology-llms/>
+Essay about ML in drug discovery: [Notes on End-to-End Biology](https://nintil.com/biology-llms/)

-Longer essay going over recent measuring tools in bio and the future of their use: <https://markov.bio/biomedical-progress/>
+Longer essay going over recent measuring tools in bio and the future of their use: [A Future History of Biomedical Progress](https://markov.bio/biomedical-progress/)